Grammar Quiz

 • The weather is cold.
 We are not going to play cricket.

-Note: We never be 100% sure about the future.
+Note: We will never be 100% sure about the future.